shahraizali/awesome-django/README.md

 * [Django Sites](https://www.djangosites.org) - Django Sites is a showcase of websites powered by Django.
 * [Full Stack Python's Django page](https://www.fullstackpython.com/django.html) - contains explanations for Django's philosophy and its components along with links to other resources and tutorials.
 * [Simple is Better Than Complex](https://simpleisbetterthancomplex.com) - A blog about Django, Python and Web Development.
 Weekly updates containing tutorials, tips, featured packages, reference guides and code snippets.
+* [Marina Mele's site](http://www.marinamele.com/) - A blog about Django and Python.
+Includes deployment to Heroku, a Django project boilerplate for best practices, testing and more.

 ## Conferences